HaikuArchives/Calendar/README.md

 Note
 -------
-Before invoking 'make' (for 32 bit version of Haiku), do a 'setarch x86' to change the build environment to use gcc11.
+When building on 32bit Haiku, you need to change the build environment to use gcc11 with `setarch x86` before invoking `make`.

 For more information, please see the [Calendar documentation](http://htmlpreview.github.io/?https://github.com/HaikuArchives/Calendar/master/documentation/Documentation.html).